techeazy-consulting/techeazy-devops/README.md

-# 🚀 Deploying Zero mile delivery system using Terraform and GitHub Actions
+# 🚀  Deploying * Zero mile * delivery system using Terraform and GitHub Actions
-**Assignment - 1,2,3,4,5**

 ## 📘 Overview

 This project automates the provisioning of key AWS infrastructure components using Terraform.
 It includes:

-- EC2 instance provisioning.
+- EC2 instances provisioning.
 - IAM roles for secure access control.
-- Docker containerization environment to build and host the Java Spring Boot Application.
+- Docker containerization environment to build and host the Java Spring Boot Application and Grfana and Prometheous.
 - A private S3 bucket with lifecycle policies.
 - Log archival on instance shutdown.
 - Structured automation of self on/off on scheduled time using Event Bridge and Lambda function.
+- Parameterized Multi-Stage Deployment.
+- Private/Public GitHub Config Handling.
+- Stage-Based S3 Log Upload.
+- CloudWatch Logs of  EC2 and spring boot application with a CloudWatch Alarm for
+- Send alerts to email via SNS (Simple Notification Service)
 - Git Hub CI/CD to automate the process of deploy and destroy the infrastructure.

 ---